ZcodiN1710/all-projects/README.md

 # Projects
 Browse through the projects in this repository, each residing in its respective directory.
 The projects cover a wide range of themes and functionalities, showcasing versatility and creativity in web development.

+## Weather App
+   - **Description:** A simple weather application that fetches real-time weather data using an   API and displays it to the user.
+Built with HTML, CSS, and JavaScript.
+   - **Directory:** `weather-app`
 Project Name 1: Brief description of the project.
 Project Name 2: Brief description of the project.
 ...